q1x/zabbix-templates/linux-md/README.md

 ### Zabbix Template to discover Linux MD devices

-This template and userparameters will allow you to use Low Level Discovery (LLD) to discover md devices on your linux system en monitor them.
+This template and userparameters will allow you to use Low Level Discovery (LLD) to discover md devices on your linux system and monitor them.
 To be able to use the template, you will need to add the userparameters to the Zabbix agent.
-This can be done by copy/pasting them into the zabbix agent config file or placing the userparameter-md.conf file in the configured include directory for the agent.
+This can be done by copy/pasting them into the zabbix agent config file or placing the `userparameter-md.conf` file in the configured include directory for the agent.

-All items use info from /proc/mdstat, no need for mdadm or other utilities.
+All items use info from `/proc/mdstat`, no need for mdadm or other utilities.
 For more info see https://raid.wiki.kernel.org/index.php/Mdstat .

 ## Provided Items

 - `vfs.md.personalities` (character) : Outputs the kernel capabilities with regard to md levels.
 - `vfs.md.unused` (character) : Outputs the unused md devices
-- `vfs.md.discovery` (LLD) : Returns a LLD of the md* devices with the following macros: {#MDDEVICE} {#MDLEVEL} {#MDSTATE}
+- `vfs.md.discovery` (LLD) : Returns a LLD of the md* devices with the following macros: {#MDDEVICE} {#MDLEVEL} {#MDSTATUS}
 - `vfs.md.status` (character) : Returns th estate of the md device
 - `vfs.md.level` (unsigned) : Returns the raid level of the device
 - `vfs.md.members` (character) : Returns the member devices of the RAID set